wallstop/SlimTest-/README.md

 DEFINE_TEST_FUNCTION(/* Function contents go here */)
 ```

-This macro allows you to declare a test function.
+This macro allows you to declare and define the contents of a test function.
 This test function is automatically registered with the test harness.
+Simply put anything you would have inside of a normal functions within the parens of the macro.

 ```C++
 void myTestFunction()